 Suarez homers, Votto drives in 2 as Reds edge Pirates 8-6

-The call stood upon review after the Pirates challenged that catcher Curt Casali illegally blocked the plate.
+The call stood upon review after the Pirates challenged Cincinnati catcher Curt Casali may have illegally blocked the plate.

-Moran’s home run was his second in as many days.
-Polanco, mired in a slump that’s seen him dropped to seventh in the batting order, went 3 for 3 with his ninth home run of the season.

-Musgrove had been impressive in his first four starts for the Pirates after starting the year on the disabled list with right-shoulder problems but the Reds jumped on him the second time through the lineup.
+”I was just thinking head-first slide before he caught it so it was just too late for me to redirect or think anything else at that point,” Bell said, who added he thought Casali ”100 percent” gave him a lane to slide.

 Musgrove was charged with six runs in 4 1/3 innings with a walk and six strikeouts as his ERA jumped from 2.16 to 3.68.